tintin10q/csai_ml_final_summary/ML_final_summary.md

 #### Downsides of NMF
 - Can only be applied to non negative data (images, text)
-- Sometimes componets are not interpretable
+- Sometimes components are not interpretable
 - Non-convex optimization, requires initialization
 - Can be very slow
-- Not orthogonal (You dont really know were the componets are)
+- Not orthogonal (You dont really know were the components are)

 ## PCA VS NMF
 ![PCA VS NMF](pcavsnmf.png)